 - Beware of Hitchhiking Ghosts: At its core, the movie is a variation on the vanishing hitchhiker legend.

 - Big Applesauce: Much of the film takes place in 1930s New York.

 - Rapid Aging: Eben first encounters Jennie when she's about 13.
 He then encounters her at intermittent intervals.
 Strangely, she appears to be growing up much more rapidly than is possible with every appereance.

 - Splash of Color: Most of the film is in black and white but its final scenes shift to color.

-- Starving Artist: Eben when the film begins.
+- Starving Artist: Eben is an impoverished painter when the film begins.